Censure in the United States

 Censure is a formal, public, group condemnation of an individual, often a group member, whose actions run counter to the group's acceptable standards for individual behavior.
 In the United States, governmental censure is done when a body's members wish to publicly reprimand the president of the United States, a member of Congress, a judge or a cabinet member.
 It is a formal statement of disapproval.

 The United States Constitution specifically grants impeachment and conviction powers, respectively, to the House of Representatives and Senate.
 It also grants both congressional bodies the power to expel their own members, though it does not mention censure.
 Each body adopts rules allowing censure, which is "stronger than a simple rebuke, but not as strong as expulsion."
 In general, each house of Congress is responsible for invoking censure against its own members; censure against other government officials is not common.
 Because censure is not specifically mentioned as the accepted form of reprimand, many censure actions against members of Congress may be listed officially as rebuke, condemnation, or denouncement.

 Like a reprimand, a censure does not remove a member from their office so they retain their title, stature, and power to vote.
 There are also no legal consequences that come with a reprimand or censure.
 The main difference is that a reprimand is "considered a slap on the wrist and can be given in private and even in a letter," while a censure is "a form of public shaming in which the politician must stand before their peers to listen to the censure resolution."

-Presidential censures
+Definition

+Censure is a way to show disapproval against the actions of a politician at all levels of government.
+It holds more of a symbolic meaning as it does not carry any tangible actions.
+Censures are most commonly found in the US Congress but can be used from local governments all the way up to censures against the president.
+Censure is not specifically mentioned in the US Constitution. however, the Supreme Court unanimously decided in 2022 that elected officials have the right to censure other politicians at their same level.
+Article I, Section 5 is where this power comes from as it allows houses to create a way of disciplining a member with a majority vote.
+With that being said, in Congress, a censure still has to be voted on and pass with a majority.
+There is little concern about censuring your peers but what is often debated if the ability to censure outside chamber, for example, Congress censuring the President.
+As there is not an action such as removal that comes from censure, it is accepted for a chamber of Congress to censure the president, although it is rare.